-Q: Will I be allowed to bring a non-resident guest with me to the pool in 2021?
+Q: Will I be allowed to bring a non-resident guest with me to the pool in 2023?

 - PRD reserves the right to limit guests as needed on any given day based on capacity and attendance.

-- A: As of May 24, we are now accepting new non-resident pool members for 2021.
+- A:We are accepting new non-resident members in 2023.
 Individuals will need to create a CommunityPass account in order to register.

-- A: Chairs, benches and tables will be returning to the pool complex starting with the weekend of June 19 & 20.
-Patrons may continue to bring their own chairs if they choose.
+- A: Chairs, benches and tables are available for use at the pool on a first come first served basis.
+Patrons may bring their own chairs if they choose.

 Q: How do I find out if the pool is closing early due to inclement weather?